-These two graphs compare Council's actual rates revenue with quantified limits on rates contained in the Financial Strategy appearing in Council's 2021-31 Long Term Plan.

-The first quantified limit is that the average annual rate levied on a typical residential property in Ōamaru will not exceed 10% of married national superannuation, net of tax.
+These graphs compare Council's actual rates revenue with quantified limits on rates contained in the Financial Strategy appearing in Council's 2021-31 Long Term Plan.
+That quantified limit is that the average annual rate levied on a typical residential property in Ōamaru will not exceed 10% of married national superannuation, net of tax.

-The second quantified limit on rates is that revenue raised from rates should fund no more than 70% of total operating expenditure.
+This graph compares Council's rates revenue with a quantified limit on rates contained in the financial strategy appearing in Council's 2021-31 Long Term Plan.
+That quantified limit is that revenue raised from rates should fund no more than 70% of total operating expenditure.